-Most of Nebraska is currently in severe or extreme drought condition.
-Many livestock producers are looking for access to forage and winter feed resources.
-One resource that can help cattle producers get through the winter is corn residue grazing.
-Grazing is a great way to make use of corn residue rather than baling as it leaves the ground with more cover, does not result in compaction and returns most of the nutrients to the land.
-Sometimes grazing can increase crop yields.
+Many cattle producers rely on corn residue for a winter feed resource.
+Grazing is a great way to make use of corn residue rather than baling as it leaves the ground with more cover, doesn’t result in compaction and results in most of the nutrients being returned to the land.

 The Crop Residue Exchange is designed to facilitate connections between livestock producers looking for forage and crop producers with available crop residues or other forage resources.
-This interactive, online exchange assists corn and other crop producers to market crop residue and other available forages to cattle producers for grazing.
+This online exchange assists corn and other crop producers in marketing crop residue and other available forages to cattle producers for grazing.

 Getting Started with the Crop Residue Exchange

-With dry conditions in much of the western U.S., reports of livestock producers looking for fall and winter forage are accumulating.
-Crop producers who have previously listed crop residue available for grazing are encouraged to log in and update their listings on the Crop Residue Exchange.
-Crop producers new to the Exchange are encouraged to consider utilizing the Exchange to connect with livestock producers to create a mutually beneficial relationship.
+Crop producers are encouraged to consider utilizing the Exchange to connect with livestock producers to create a mutually beneficial relationship.
+Those who have previously listed crop residue available for grazing on the Exchange are encouraged to login and update their listings.
 For those who do make a connection, the Exchange also has a guide to assist when developing a rental agreement to help reduce miscommunication and misunderstandings.

-The Crop Residue Exchange is made possible with funding support from Nebraska Extension, the Northern Plains Climate Hub and the University of Nebraska Institute of Agriculture and Natural Resources Beef Systems Initiative.
+The Crop Residue Exchange is made possible with funding support from Nebraska Extension, USDA NIFA Hatch/Multistate Project NC1181, the Northern Plains Climate Hub and the University of Nebraska Institute of Agriculture and Natural Resources Beef Systems Initiative.